A Memory Called Empire: Plot

 Ambassador Mahit Dzmare is sent from Lsel Station, an independent republic, to become the next Ambassador to the Teixcalaanli Empire.
-She carries a copy of the consciousness of Yskander Aghavn, the previous Ambassador, in an "imago-machine" which is implanted in her skull.
-Because Yskander was unable to return to Lsel before his death, his memories are fifteen years out of date.
+She carries a copy of the consciousness of Yskandr Aghavn, the previous Ambassador, in an "imago-machine" which is implanted in her skull.
+Because Yskandr was unable to return to Lsel before his death, his memories are fifteen years out of date.

 On Teixcalaan, Mahit meets her diplomatic liaison Three Seagrass and Three Seagrass's friend Twelve Azalea.
-Mahit realizes that her imago has been sabotaged and loses her ability to access Yskander's memories.
+Mahit realizes that her imago has been sabotaged and loses her ability to access Yskandr's memories.
 Mahit is saved from an assassination attempt by Nineteen Adze, a close advisor to the Emperor.
 Emperor Six Direction is elderly and near death, leading to a succession crisis.
 The Empire announces a plan to annex Lsel.

-Mahit retrieves an imago machine from Yskander's corpse, accessing his up-to-date memories.
-Mahit learns that Yskander promised the Emperor an imago machine; Yskander was murdered by an advisor who believed that no emperor should be immortal.
+Mahit retrieves an imago machine from Yskandr's corpse, accessing his up-to-date memories.
+Mahit learns that Yskandr promised the Emperor an imago machine; Yskandr was murdered by an advisor who believed that no emperor should be immortal.
 Mahit also learns of a looming alien invasion.
 She convinces the Emperor that this invasion is a threat to the Empire; he calls off the annexation of Lsel in order to focus on this new threat.
 Twelve Azalea and hundreds of other Teixcalaanlitzlim are killed as civil unrest mounts and various generals and aristocrats seek to claim the throne.
 The Emperor commits ritual suicide to quell the succession crisis, and Nineteen Adze ascends the throne as regent for Six Direction's clone.
 Mahit requests a transfer back to Lsel.